Who checks my drug samples?

 What can drug checking tell me about my sample?

-We use two different drug checking technologies to test the components in your drug samples.
 The FTIR spectrometer can determine up to four components in your sample, including cuts or buffs, that may have been added to your drugs.
 The detection limit of the FTIR is about 5%, which means that substances that are in trace amounts may not be detected.
 This is why we pair the FTIR analysis with fentanyl and other test strips.
 The fentanyl test strips are very sensitive to fentanyl and some additional fentanyl analogues, and will detect whether or not they are in your sample.

 What do I need to bring?